Zenahr/tech-writer-test/hacker-news-api-guide.md

 - What HTTP Requests are (only scratched the surface on that one)

 You can find the code [here]()
-I have created this repo and a public Postman Docs site containing everything we went through in case you'd like to use this as a resource for further learning or to build the next Hacker News Reader App.
+I have created this repo and a public Postman Docs site containing everything we went through in case you'd like to use this as a resource for further learning or to build the next Hacker News Reader App